dazuma/erl2ex/README.md

 ### Requirements

 Erl2ex recognizes Erlang source that is compatible with Erlang 18.x.
-The generated Elixir source currently requires Elixir 1.1, but in the near future it will require Elixir 1.2.

-The Erl2ex tool itself currently requires Elixir 1.1 or later, but in the near future it will require Elixir 1.2.
+The generated Elixir source requires Elixir 1.2 or later.
+The Erl2ex tool itself also requires Elixir 1.2 or later.

 ### Installing the mix task